Heart of Australia is proud to announce the launch of its NextGen Medics program.

 Our new NextGen initiative is in direct response to the growing number of requests we are receiving from students seeking engagement opportunities with our team, allowing us to increase the number of places we can offer in a calendar year.

 NextGen Medics will eventually provide opportunities to local, national and international medical and allied health students.
 However, due to current COVID-19 restrictions, we will only be accepting Australian-based students for the 2020 cohort.
 Specifically, we will be accepting applications from medical and allied health students who can make their way to Brisbane independently, while complying with all lockdown restrictions.

 NextGen Medics will welcome applications from students based outside Australia for future cohorts, based on any health advice and restrictions that apply to their country at that time.

 How many students will be accepted?

-For our 2020 pilot cohort, we will be accepting six students.
+For our 2021 cohort, we will be accepting six students.

-Small cohorts provide an excellent opportunity for enhanced engagement with our team, while also accommodating the logistical constraints of working onboard the Heart Trucks.
-Decisions regarding the size of future cohorts and the frequency of program offerings will be informed in part by the experience of this 2020 program.
+Small cohorts provide an excellent opportunity for enhanced engagement with our team, while also accommodating the logistical constraints of working on-board the Heart Trucks.

 Who are you looking for?